Myths and excuses against barefooting

 wearing shoes, and for ADA compliance must legally be accomodated without

-establishments and public places.
+or other business establishments, and any public places.

 That's amply detailed at all of the barefoot advocacy sites, notably